JOIN NOW

 Learner Outcomes: At the end of this presentation, participants will be able to:

-Marie Jettê, PhD, CCC-SLP, University of Colorado Anschutz Medical Campus
+Ryan Pollard, PhD, CCC-SLP, BCS-S, University of Colorado Boulder

 Learner Outcomes: At the end of this presentation, participants will be able to: